 For helicopters with skids, this proves more difficult as they have to lift into a hover to move the aircraft, however, the helicopters with skids are smaller and tend to not create as much of a whiteout/brownout as their larger and heavier counterparts.

 Why Do Helicopters Use Helipads?

-Think of helipads like a minature runway.
-They provide the pilot an aiming point to land that is clear of obstructions, debris and people.
+Think of helipads like a miniature runway.
+They provide the pilot an aiming point to land that is clear of obstructions, debris, and people.
 When a helipad is designed it also has approach and departure corridors designed to allow the safe ingress and egress for the helicopter both day and night.
 These corridors can be published so the pilots have a clear understanding of the safest routes in and out.

 Helicopters will mainly use the runway to provide a safe area for departing and landing to give the pilot the greatest chance of success if an emergency occurred.
 Keeping dust and debris from creating problems for the pilot, other aircraft, property owners, or bystanders is solved by also using the runway.

-A runway is not always the best option for a pilot but generally if it’s available it makes good sense to use it.
+A runway is not always the best option for a pilot but generally, if it’s available it makes good sense to use it.